 Development of the Project site as proposed by the Project would not create a direct demand for public school services, as the subject property would contain non-residential uses that would not generate any school-aged children requiring public education.
 The addition of employment-generating uses on the Project site would assist the City in achieving its goal to provide a better jobs/housing balance within the City and the larger western Riverside County region.
 The proposed Project is not expected to draw a substantial number of new residents to the region and would therefore not indirectly generate school-aged students requiring public education.
-Because the Project would not cause or contribute to a need to construct new or physically altered public school facilities.
+Because the Project would not directly generate students and is not expected to indirectly draw students to the area, the Project would not cause or contribute to a need to construct new or physically altered public school facilities.
 Although the Project would not create a demand for additional public school services, the Project Applicant would be required to contribute development impact fees to the Moreno Valley Unified School District in compliance with California Senate Bill 50 (Greene), which allows school districts to collect fees from new developments to offset the costs associated with increasing school capacity needs.
 Mandatory payment of school fees would be required prior to the issuance of building permits.
 Impacts to public schools would be less than significant and no further analysis of this subject is required.